Century, Really

 Why the Confusion Exists

 Human brains love round numbers.
-We're pattern-matchers.
-We see 1999 flip to 2000 and something in us clicks* — new millennium, new century, fresh start.
+Which means we see 1999 flip to 2000 and something in us clicks* — new millennium, new century, fresh start.
+On the flip side, we're pattern-matchers.
 The odometer rolling over feels significant.
 It looks* like a boundary.

 Nobody listened.